SnegaaRavikumar/Guest-room-booking-application/README.md

 These are the main goals of this module

 	- User can create the new account using their name,email,password,phone number.

-        - They can login using email address and password.

-        - Next, the list of rooms are shown

-        - He/She can book the room by providing necessary details.
+	- They can login using email address and password. - Next, the list of rooms are shown- He/She can book the room by providing necessary details.

 	- If the user entered the dates which are already booked by some other users, the alert message will be displayed with the previously booked dates.

 	- If the user entered the dates more than the maximum_stay he/She will receive the alert message.

 These are the scripting languages and environment used in this module